aistrand/migration-instruments/README.md

-# migration-instruments
+# Assessing the impact of wind on avian spring migration: a multi-sensor approach

-Repository containing script used to analyze data from instruments used to study avian migration.
+This repository contains the script that was used to analyze data from multiple sensors to assess the impact of wind on avian spring migration (see Strand et al., 2023).